cinnData/DataSci/Examples/Example - Book recommendations.md

 BookCrossing was launched on April 21, 2001.
 By November 2019, there were over 1.9 million members and over 13 million books traveling through 132 countries, of which over 25 thousand books newly "released in the wild" in the previous month across over 60 countries.
 Over 80% of the books were released in the eight most active countries (Germany, United States, Spain, Italy, Australia, United Kingdom, the Netherlands and Brasil).
 The world's first official International BookCrossing Day took place on April 21st, 2014.

 Cai-Nicolas Zeigler collected over one million ratings of books from the BookCrossing website.
 Since the books are identified by the ISBN, what we call here a book is, really, an edition of a book.
 Popular books, such as *Harry Potter and the Sorcerer's Stone*, have several editions in this database.
 Individual users come mixed with book rings, so some of the users have a very high number of book pickings.
-Since these rings also rate the books, they have not been removed.
+Since these rings may also rate the books (with a single rating), they have not been removed.

 ## The data set